 Type 3: The Achiever’s Image Management

 The Core Struggle: Apologies feel like public failures.
-You’d rather move forward and “prove yourself” through future actions than address past mistakes.
+As a competence protector, your value feels tied to outcomes, and an apology is an outcome you can’t spin.
+You’d rather “prove yourself” through future actions than sit with a past mistake.

 What Goes Wrong:

-- Rushing through apologies to “get back on track”
+• Rushing through apologies to “get back on track” (“Sorry, moving on…“)

 The Inner Monologue: “This is slowing everything down.
 Can’t we just move forward?
 I’ll show them through my actions.”